Bishwa-nath/tic-tac-toe/README.md

 **Tic Tac Teo** is one of the most popular game for time pass.

 This game is build using Python to play the game in console (cmd).

+* You can store and view all your results.